cathy9/MSBA-6301-group/README.md

 | **BILL_AMT1 - BILL_AMT6** | inputs | float | amount of bill statement; BILL_AMNT1 = amount of bill statement in September, 2005; BILL_AMT2 = amount of bill statement in August, 2005; ...; BILL_AMT6 = amount of bill statement in April, 2005 |
 | **PAY_AMT1 - PAY_AMT6** | inputs | float | amount of previous payment; PAY_AMT1 = amount paid in September, 2005; PAY_AMT2 = amount paid in August, 2005; ...; PAY_AMT6 = amount paid in April, 2005 |
 | **DELINQ_NEXT**| target | int | whether a customer's next payment is delinquent (late), 1 = late; 0 = on-time |
+[comment]: <> (When adding a table, hyphens could divide the words which for the first row, and pipe could seperate the column)

 * **Source of training data**: GWU Blackboard, email `jphall@gwu.edu` for more information
 * **How training data was divided into training and validation data**: 50% training, 25% validation, 25% test